lexnederbragt/lexnederbragt.com/events.md

 Session at the [Digital Humanities at Oxford Summer School](http://www.dhoxss.net/).
 Details TBD.

+## Past events

+This is what we have been up to so far.

-### Instructor training workshop | March 16--17, 2017
+### Instructor training | March 16--17, 2017
 #### Week 9 | Hilary Term 2017

-Instructor training workshop.
+On-site Carpentry instructor training.
 [https://steve-crouch.github.io/2017-03-16-oxford-ttt/](https://steve-crouch.github.io/2017-03-16-oxford-ttt/)

 ### Software Carpentry workshop | March 13--14, 2017